Division of Student Development

 - Prepare annual report on Honor Council hearings to be circulated to the campus community.

-- Maintain office hours at least three days a week between regular business hours.
-May require occasional early evening hours.
+- Maintain office hours between three and five days a week between regular business hours.
+May require occasional correspondence during non-business hours.

 - Meet regularly with the Director.